bertofurth/Seagate-Central-Toolchain/README.md

     # Set to less than or equal the number of available
     # CPU cores.
 Use J=1 for troubleshooting
     J=6

+    # The location where the generated tools will be built
+    # and finally installed.
+Note that this directory can't
+    # easily be moved or renamed after the build is complete.
+    #
+    # If you're building multiple versions of gcc then name
+    # this something like cross-X.Y.Z for each version
+    TOP=$(pwd)/cross

     # These parameters are used by glibc. "build" is the
     # type of machine we are running this build process on.